grezniczek/localization_demo/README.md

 ## Configuration

-Specify a message text and how it should be logged to the browser's console (info, warning, error).
+- Set the text of a message and how it should be logged to the browser's console (info, warning, error).
+- Set how verbose the module is about the whole process (mostly nonsense, though).
+- Let the module show that it can count up from 1 to a given number.

 ## Effect

-When enabled, it outputs a message to the browser's console.
+When enabled, it outputs some stuff -depending on the settings- to the browser's console.
+Very unspectacular, really, if it weren't.